Web accessibility allows everyone, including people with disabilities, to perceive, understand, navigate and interact with our content.

 - Let the user return to what they were doing after they’ve interacted with the status message or modal input

-This principle is only relevant to the university's central digital team’s work.
+This principle is only relevant to our university's central digital team’s work.

 If you can't find what you're looking for or need some extra advice, we're happy to help.